Joey (1997 film): Summary

-The movie starts off with a boy, Billy McGregor, narrating how he enjoys living in the country side.
-He introduces his best friends which are Kangaroos, Kim (mother), Wal (father) and their joey, Joey.
-He uses a remote control camera with an attached camera and stuffed kangaroo.
+The movie starts with a boy, Billy McGregor, narrating how he enjoys living in the countryside.
+He introduces some kangaroos which he says are his best friends, who are Kim (mother), Wal (father), and their joey, Joey.
+He uses a remote control car with an attached camera and stuffed kangaroo.
 Soon after, the Dixon family drive their car to hunt the kangaroos.
-Billy notices them and whistles to the kangaroos.
-They run off before the Dixon's spot them.
-Using the scopes on their guns they search the area and spot Billy running to get his remote control car then home.
-Mr Dixon spots him, angry he and his sons give chase, driving towards the boy.
+Billy notices them and whistles to the kangaroos so they run off before the Dixons spot them.
+Using the scopes on their guns, they search the area and spot Billy running to get his remote control car to bring it home.
+Mr. Dixon spots him.
+Angry, he and his sons give chase, driving towards the boy.
 Billy gets into a Ute owned by his aboriginal friend, Mick, and escapes.
-Mr Dixon yells out to him, warning him to stay off his property.
+Mr. Dixon yells out to him, warning him to stay off his property.

 He drives home just when his morning alarm goes off, which also feeds his fish through a contraption he made, and successfully sneaks into his room through the window.
-He meets his mother, Penny, out front of the house who is holding his bag.
-She tells him that she'll be very angry is she finds out that he was on the Dixon's land again.
-She does not know he was just there.
+He meets his mother, Penny, out front of the house who is holding his bag, and she tells him that she'll be very angry is she finds out that he was on the Dixon's land again, not knowing he was just there.
 Billy makes a snide remark that it's better that she doesn't.
 Mick remarks how crazy Billy is as he grabs his push-bike and rides to school.
 He arrives late, yet again sneaking in through the window.
 The teacher is asleep and the class quietly watches as Billy walks to his desk.
-He starts to carefully pull out his chair, so not to as wake the teacher, when the youngest Dixon slams his hand on his desk, waking the teacher.
+He starts to carefully pull out his chair, so not to as wake the teacher, when the youngest Dixon slams his hand on his desk, waking the teacher up.
 This leads to the teacher spotting Billy's late arrival and tells him to stay after school.
 During recess Dixon and another boy start a fight by using ants, surrounded by classmates cheering them on.
-Billy runs through the crowd, grabs the ants and returns them to the ground just outside of school.
-Angry, Dixon tackles Billy to the ground and the two begin fighting.
+Billy runs through the crowd, grabs the ants and returns them to the ground just outside of school, leading Dixon, angry, to tackle Billy to the ground and the two to begin to fight.
 A police officer sees the fight and breaks the two apart.
-Dixon tells the officer about Billy being on their property again this morning.
-This time they want to press charges.
+Dixon tells the officer about Billy being on their property again this morning, and this time, they want to press charges.
 Frustrated, the officer takes him home and chats with his mother about this morning.
 During their discussion, the officer also reminds Billy's mother that their house will foreclose and they need to come up with $50,000 by October.
 Penny promises to get the money.
 The officer suggests that he and Penny become a couple, saying that Billy needs a father then leaves.